 At the end of the day, no matter how you spend your money, simple rules of budgeting must apply to keep your finances in balance.
 With so many ways to spend money that don’t involve any kind of currency, it’s easy to forget to budget.
 This is one of the ways that people wind up in financial trouble.

-Brian Denysuik is a credit counsellors and a registered insolvency counsellor who has been working in the financial services industry for over 30 years.
+Brian Denysuik is a credit counsellor and a registered insolvency counsellor who has been working in the financial services industry for over 30 years.